-The heart shape is derived from the word my - a reference the organisation wanted to include to personalise the act of giving - 'from my heart'.
+Logo Design: The heart is formed from the shape of letters m & y - hatiku translates as 'from my heart'.
 Orange is a colour of courage, happiness and love in parts of Asia, so I selected a warm orange for the heart icon.
-The word 'Hatiku' was originally grey as a simple contrast to the orange, but after evaluation and feedback, I picked a fresher green colour.
-This green worked with the psychology of colour use in business - the client remarked on how green is associated with nature, health and healing, and that it balances the emotions and inspires compassion.
+The word 'Hatiku' was originally grey as a simple contrast to the orange, but after evaluation and feedback, I picked a fresher green colour - which is associated with nature, health and healing, and as a colour it balances the emotions and inspires compassion.

 Original designs ideas using the grey & orange logo with examples of how it could be used online, including look and feel of the website.
 During the design process the project developed from being a charitable organisation into becoming an international social enterprise - therefore the change from .org to .com.